 The next time you find an ant outside your door, keep it closed until morning and then place a barrier around the base of your door to prevent any more from coming inside.

-There are many different types of ants found in Arizona, some of which can live with us peacefully.
+Many different types of ants are found in Arizona, some of which can live with us peacefully.
 In contrast, others need to be exterminated immediately.

 You might find many ants in your home, but the most common type is white-footed ants.
 White-footed ants have a brown or black head and thorax with a lighter-colored abdomen.

-They’re about 1/8-inch long and look similar to sugar ants, but they’re more slender.
+They’re about 1/8-inch long and look similar to sugar ants but more slender.

 They can be found throughout the United States and Canada.
-These ants don’t eat anything other than plant nectar and honeydew, which is why you’ll see them around hummingbird feeders and bee hives.
+These ants eat nothing other than plant nectar and honeydew, which is why you’ll see them around hummingbird feeders and bee hives.

 These ants also love sweets like soda and fruit juice, so if there’s something sweet out, it will surely attract them!

-Unlike other these types of ants in Arizona, white-footed ants don’t bite or sting humans, but their acidic body fluid will cause some people discomfort when it comes into contact with sensitive skin.
+Unlike other types of ants in Arizona, white-footed ants don’t bite or sting humans, but their acidic body fluid will cause some people discomfort when they come into contact with sensitive skin.

-Citrus ants are tiny ants that range in color from light brown to dark red.
+Citrus ants are tiny ants ranging from light brown to dark red.
 They measure only 1/32 (.8 mm) long and have a distinct odor.
 Citrus ants can be found throughout much of the United States.

 Their presence is usually signified by large numbers of orange-brown insects running around on walls, windowsills, and patio furniture.